ataylor89/diary/README.md

 I have tried publishing the truth on chessdotcom and Reddit but I got censored

 I have to break through a wall of censorship to publish the truth

+## Wednesday August 20, 2025

+I really think that Barack Obama, George W. Bush, and Bill Clinton are good people

+If they made mistakes, then they're good people who made mistakes

+But it's hard to know if they made mistakes, because there is so much misinformation

+The US military has had fake video for a long time

+There are men in the US military who weaponized misinformation

+There are men in the US military who weaponized fake video

+So listen

+I really think that Barack and Michelle Obama, Bill and Hillary Clinton, and George and Laura Bush are good people

+I think what happened is this...

+I think the CIA lost control of the presidency in 2017